 Ice leads in the Beaufort Sea

-Surface wind stress influenced the motion and evolution of these ice leads.
-Surface analyses (below) showed that a tighter pressure gradient developed across the Beaufort Sea during the 2-day period — between high pressure centered over the Siberian Sea and broad cyclonic flow across the Bering Sea and interior/northern Alaska — which would have induced a stronger easterly flow across the VIIRS image domain displayed above.
+Surface wind stress was the primary influence affecting the motion and evolution of these ice leads.
+Surface analyses (below) showed that a tighter pressure gradient developed across the Beaufort Sea during the 3-day period — between high pressure centered over the Siberian Sea and broad cyclonic flow across the Bering Sea and interior/northern Alaska — which would have induced a stronger easterly flow across much of the VIIRS image domain displayed above.